 A leaking boiler pipe is never a pleasant sight to see, it’s often quite troublesome, and sometimes there might even be dangerous consequences.

 Boiler pipe leaks are most common around Christmas and that shouldn’t surprise anyone.
-Cold weather is the main reason why people look for plumbers in London and a leaky boiler isn’t any different from any other leaky pipe in your home.
+Cold weather is the main reason why people look for plumbers.

 Is a leaky boiler dangerous?

 No. Usually, at least.
 And that’s all the good news you will get.
-There is always the problem with electrocution, but almost all boilers have a safety fitting for this kind of situations.
+There is always a problem with electrocution, but almost all boilers have a safety fitting for this kind of situations.

 However, this doesn’t mean you should leave the issue unresolved.
 A faulty water heater might cause some serious and costly property damage not just to you, but to your neighbours as well.